A Basic Pandas Dataframe Tutorial for Beginners

 df['iq'] = df[['piq', 'viq']].mean(axis=1)Code language: Python (python)

-Sometimes we may want to just add an empty column to a dataframe without doing any calculation.
-It’s done in a similar way:
+Sometimes we may want to add an empty column to a dataframe without doing any calculations. it is done similarly:

 df['NewCol'] = ''Code language: Python (python)